Northern Mariana Islands: Tourism

 Tourism is popular; several hundred thousand people visit the CNMI in a typical year, and one of the highest years was 1997 when over 760,000 people visited the islands.

 Tourism was strong in 2019, comprising visitors mainly from China and South Korea.
 Tourism dropped during the pandemic, and has been slow to recover since it ended.
 Direct flights from Japan have decreased, and the political issues between the US and China have stopped all flights from China (except from Hong Kong) to Saipan.
 CNMI hopes to attract tourists again from Japan, requiring direct flights to increase between Saipan and Japanese cities.
-The market in 2023 and 2024 for tourism is about half the 2019, pre-pandemic level, relying on tourists from South Korea.
-“The number of tourists recovered to over 194,600 in fiscal 2023 from some 5,370 in fiscal 2021 and about 69,530 in fiscal 2022 thanks to the return of South Koreans, according to the MVA data.”
-Some travel experts suggest that CNMI change its image from the low cost destination to a slightly fancier destination.
+The market in 2023 and 2024 for tourism was about half the 2019, pre-pandemic level, relying on tourists from South Korea.
+"The number of tourists recovered to over 194,600 in fiscal 2023 from some 5,370 in fiscal 2021 and about 69,530 in fiscal 2022 thanks to the return of South Koreans, according to the MVA data."
+Some travel experts suggest that CNMI change its image from a low-cost destination to a slightly fancier destination.

 Activities known to be popular are jungle hikes, golfing, diving, and historical sites such as prehistoric stones.
 One of the golf courses was designed by professional champion golfer Greg Norman.
 A tourism hot spot is Managaha Island, which must be accessed by ferry and has various bbq vendors, water sport activities, and has wide sandy beaches surrounding a tropical forest.

 Tourists from the U.S. do not need a visa, while those from other countries that qualify for ESTA or the Guam-CNMI Visa Waiver Program can usually stay for up to 45 or 90 days.

 Noted tourist destinations in the CNMI include: